-A color-changing layered matcha lemonade made with butterfly pea flower tea that turns blue to purple.
+A pretty, color-changing layered iced matcha green tea lemonade made with butterfly pea flowers that turns the drink from blue to purple.

 This post contains affiliate links.